Japan's military, among world's strongest, looks to build | Law-Order

 Despite the government's argument that more is needed, there are worries domestically over Japan's rapid expansion of defense capabilities and costs.

-"Although the defence policy needs to respond flexibly to changes in the national security environment, a soaring defense budget could cause neighbouring countries to misunderstand that Japan is becoming a military power and accelerate an arms race," the newspaper Tokyo Shimbun said in a recent editorial.
+“Although the defense policy needs to respond flexibly to changes in the national security environment, a soaring defense budget could cause neighboring countries to misunderstand that Japan is becoming a military power and accelerate an arms race,” the newspaper Tokyo Shimbun said in a recent editorial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)